 The 27th Annual Celtic Classic is presented by Celtic Cultural Alliance, a 501(c)(3) non-profit organization dedicated to preserving and promoting the Celtic heritage through education, musical presentations, and traditional competitions in athletics, piping and dance.
 The Celtic Classic is a celebration of Celtic culture and heritage.
 As a part of this celebration the following events and activities take place:

-Six stages of continuous entertainment featuring international, national and regional artists.
+Four stages of continuous entertainment featuring international, national and regional artists.

 The Celtic Classic Hours are: